felixheck/laabr/docs/api.md

 Optional.
 Default: `false`<br/>
 Override several [`console`](https://developer.mozilla.org/en-US/docs/Web/API/Console) logging methods with corresponding bound [`server.log`](https://hapijs.com/api#serverlogtags-data-timestamp) functions to enable logging everywhere.
 Keep the `options.pino.level` in mind which is set to `info` by default.

+- **preformatter**: `Function`<br/>
+Optional.
+Default: `(data) => data`<br/>
+Preformat the originally logged message before getting processed by `laabr`.
+The function is passed the JSON object as an argument and have to return an object as well.
+The plugin evaluates the type of the logged message just before – so it is not possible to fake an event.

 - **stream**: `Writable`<br/>
 Optional.
 Default: `process.stdout`<br/>
 Take a look at the `stream` argument of [pino](https://github.com/pinojs/pino/blob/master/docs/API.md).